 Under the direction of the immediate supervisor, provides technical support in reference to Information Technology Infrastructure Systems as per the University’s mission in telephony, networking, physical security systems, audio/visual and other related services offered to the academic and support staff groups.
 Performs technical duties in the fields of instrumentation, automation, electronics, low voltage electricity or electro-mechanics.
 Participates in projects to oversee the work performed by other McGill resources.
 Acts as a resource person, resolves problems, collaborates and instructs others.
-Maintain documentation and records of the department systems.
+Maintain documentation and records of the systems.

 1. Repairs and maintains services when assigned with trouble tickets.